Spatial Data: What is It & How to Go About It in 2023?

 Leaflet

-- Functionality: A lightweight, open-source JavaScript library for interactive maps.
+- Functionality: Leaflet is a lightweight, open-source JavaScript library for interactive maps.

 - Visualization: Excellent for web-based, interactive map applications.